Teodor Janković-Mirijevski: Biography

 Still fearing of arousing Catholic distrust, Janković kept their journey secret.
 He had deliberately chosen Mrazović and Vujanovski, neither of whom lived in the Banat so that no one in the town would learn of his Berlin connections.
 When Mrazović and Vujanovski returned to the Banat in 1773, Janković apprenticed them as schoolmasters in a local parish to observe whether they had mastered the essentials of Hecker's pedagogy.
 Fully satisfied with their performance, soon Janković would begin reforming the parish schools under his jurisdiction.

 After being appointed a director of public school in Timis Province in the Banat, an area inhabited by Serbs and Romanians, Bishop Vićentije Jovanović Vidak of Temesvar made Janković his private secretary in 1773.
-Janković rapidly distinguished himself as a studious and conscientious educator and administrator.
 When Bishop Vicentije was elevated to Metropolitan of Karlovci in 1774, Janković was appointed a secretary to the new bishop, Peter Petrović of Temesvar.
-Janković no doubt endeared himself to both by stressing the importance of civic education for all—male and female children and adults.
 Janković headed the implementation in Timis Province of the Austrian school edict of 1774 as applied to the traditions of the Orthodox population, both Serb and Romanian.
 When the Metropolitan Vićentije died in February 1780, Janković received the leading candidate to succeed him, Metropolitan Mojsije Putnik.
 In effect, the administration of the Metropolitanate of Karlovci lay in the hands of Janković.
 He also prepared special pedagogical handbooks for teachers.
 He used his position to contest against the latinization of the Serbian Cyrillic script before the Hungarian Court Chancellery.
 Vidak's successor, Mojsije Putnik proved to be a broad-minded cleric who understood and supported Janković's aim to educate everyone.
 As secretary, Janković devoted much of his time to his scientific interests.
 Although science was little more than a hobby for Janković, he subsequently acquired a modest scientific reputation for his treatises in specialized textbooks and manuals.
 The breath of Janković's scientific interests is seen in his correspondence with Franz Aepinus, a German and Russian natural philosopher.
 Aepinus is best known for his researches in electricity and magnetism.